Course Info

 You must provide appropriate documentation if:

 The documentation must be a letter from the Dean of Students if the type of your absence is among those listed on their website.
-For other types of absences, the supporting documentation must be shared with me directly.
+For other types of absences, the supporting documentation must be emailed to the instructor directly.

 Collaboration